Learning is active, engaging, meaningful.

 Post B’nei Mitzvah Involvement

-Students maintain involvement in the community by assisting in the school, joining the Kehillah Youth Group, and/or attending Midrasha, the Community Jewish High School program.
+Students maintain involvement in the community by assisting in the school, and/or attending Midrasha, the Community Jewish High School program.

 Kehillah Religious School Tenets